Cotton Falls Back on Thursday

-Cotton futures ended the Thursday session with contracts down 80 to 90 points across the front months.
+Cotton price action is down 16 to 21 points across most front months on Thursday morning.
+Futures ended the Thursday session with contracts down 80 to 90 points across the front months.
 Crude oil futures were down 17 cents/barrel to $60.31, with the US dollar index back up $0.333 to $99.355.

 Following the meeting between President Trump and President Xi of China, President Trump posted that China is set to purchase massive amounts other ag goods, though no specifics were given cotton.
 Tariffs on US ag products are expected to be lifted.